makerfactoryio/docs/docs/development-boards/esp32/camera.md

 OV7670 is a camera module with FiFo supporting 640x480 VGA.
 The PIN description is listed at the backside of the board.

+!!! example
+    A sample project for the Arduino IDE is coming soon.

 ESP Board | camera connector
 --- | ---
 <img src="/images/esp32/block_camera.png"  width="15%"> | SW400,SW402,SW403